-This category may seem like a Weber grill love fest, but there's good reason for that: You simply can't beat Weber grills for top performance, ease of use, safety and versatility.
-The Weber Genesis E-310 (Est. $700) is our top choice because it's universally praised by expert and consumer reviewers as the only gas grill you may ever need -- it's a top performer that will last forever.
-It's also a bit less expensive than its stainless steel sibling, the S-310 (Est. $800).
+This category may seem like a Weber-grill love fest, but there's a good reason for that: You simply can't beat Weber grills for performance, ease of use, safety and versatility.
+The Weber Genesis E-330 (Est. $800) is our top choice because it's universally praised by expert and consumer reviewers as the only gas grill you may ever need to buy.
+It's a superior performer that many say will last forever.

-The Genesis E-310 scores well in one professional test of gas grills, winning high marks for convenience and grilling at multiple temperature levels.
-In addition, consumer reviewers give the Genesis E-310 stellar ratings for being incredibly easy to use in all functions, from the consistent starter to the simple cleanup.
+The Genesis E-330 scores well in one professional test of gas grills, winning high marks for convenience and grilling at multiple temperature levels.
+In addition, owners give the Genesis E-330 stellar ratings for being incredibly easy to use in all functions, from the consistent starter to the simple cleanup.
 Even the smooth-rolling casters get a thumbs-up in reviews.
-There were a few isolated reports of difficult assembly – the only "con" we found to this grill.
+There were a few isolated reports of difficult assembly -- the only "con" we found to this grill.

-Users say the Genesis E-310 is nicely sized, with 637 square inches of cooking space.
-It's highly durable, thanks to its porcelain-enameled shroud and enameled, cast-iron cooking grates.
-They appreciate some of the extra features, such as the built-in thermometer and an electronic ignition system.
-It can be powered by propane or natural gas and users report very few flare-ups.
+Users say the Genesis E-330 is nicely sized, with 637 square inches of total cooking space -- 507 inches of direct cooking area, plus 130 inches of secondary cooking area.
+It's highly durable, thanks to its porcelain-enameled steel shroud and enameled cast-iron cooking grates.
+Owners also appreciate some of the extra features, such as the built-in thermometer, an electronic ignition system, a side burner and a sear burner that can also be used as a primary burner.
+It can be powered by propane or natural gas, and users report very few flare-ups.

 The E-330 is merely one in the Weber E-Series line.
 The Weber Genesis E-310 (Est. $700) is the same size as the E-330, but lacks the side burner and sear burner, which makes it slightly less expensive.
 Otherwise, it's the same grill.